 Patients with brain aneurysms greatly benefit from the unified specialists of the NorthShore Neurological Institute—including our expert stroke neurologists and neurosurgeons—to both diagnose and treat patients suffering from potential fatal bleeding in the brain.

-Brain aneurysms (or cerebral aneurysms) form in weak areas of arteries that provide blood to the brain, often bulging or ballooning out from blood vessel wall.
+Brain aneurysms (or cerebral aneurysms) form in weak areas of arteries that provide blood to the brain, often bulging or ballooning out from blood vessel walls.
 Brain aneurysms do not typically rupture and cause bleeding into the brain (subarachnoid hemorrhage).
 However, if they do, the bleeding that results may lead to serious health problems or even death, without immediate medical attention or proper brain aneurysm treatment.

 As a service of our stroke program and in working in unison with other NorthShore specialists, the Acute Stroke Team is uniquely skilled at recognizing and treating brain aneurysms to prevent stroke and other serious medical conditions.
 Our 24/7 Acute Stroke Team provides immediate acute stroke care and brain aneurysm treatment.
 And, as Certified Primary Stroke Centers, each of our hospitals meets the stringent requirements of the Joint Commission.